-H370 Causes damage to organs <...> <<...>>

-<...> (or state all organs affected if known)

-<<...>> (state route of exposure if it is conclusively proven that no other routes of exposure cause the hazard)
+H370 Causes damage to organs <...> <<...> <<...> (or state all organs affected if known) <<...> (state route of exposure if it is conclusively proven that no if it is conclusively proven that no other routes of exposure cause the hazard)

-Prevention Response Storage Disposal

-P260 P307 + P311 P405 P501

-Do not breathe dust/ fume/gas/mist/ vapours/ spray.Manufacturer/ supplier or the competent authority to specify applicable conditions.
-P264 Washthoroughly after handling Manufacturer/supplier or the competent authority to specify parts of the body to be washed after handling.
-IF exposed: Call a POISON CENTER or doctor/physician.
+Prevention Response Storage Disposal P260 Do not breathe dust/ fume/gas/mist/ vapours/ spray.Manufacturer/ supplier or the competent authority to specify applicable conditions.
+P264 Washthoroughly after handling.
+Manufacturer/supplier or the competent authority to specify parts of the body to be washed after handling.
+P307 + P311 IF exposed: Call a POISON CENTER or doctor/physician.
 P321 Specific treatment (see on this label) Reference to supplemental first aid instruction. - if immediate measures are required.
-Store locked up.
-Dispose of contents/container to in accordance with local/regional/ national/internationa Regulations (to be specified).

-P270 Do not eat, drink or

-smoke when using this product.
+P405 Store locked up.
+P501 Dispose of contents/ container to in accordance with local/regional/ national/international Regulations (to be specified).
+P270 Do not eat, drink or smoke when using this product.